exathlonbenchmark/exathlon/README.md

 ```

 This will extract all data files inside `data/raw`, preserving its directory structure.
 The content of `data/raw` can then either be left there or moved to any other location.
 In all cases, the full path to the extracted raw data must be provided to `DATA_ROOT` entry of the `.env` file described below.

+Please refer to the [dataset documentation](https://github.com/exathlonbenchmark/exathlon/wiki/Dataset) for additional details regarding the dataset's content and format.

 Using `conda`, from the project root folder, execute the following commands: